Mamatu/vatf/README.md

 > test station is any device where vatf is launched.
 It can be self-tested (testing application on test station) or can test external device.

-## Voice Assistance Test Framework - Generator
-This part of vatf provides modules to create custom test scenario for voice assistance.

-They include playing audio files, audio inputs and outputs of test station recording, sampling and sleep test code.

-> test station is any device where vatf is launched.
-It can be self-tested (testing application on test station) or can test external device.

 ## Voice Assistance Test Framework - Utils
 This part of vatf contains common utilities which are used in vatf.executor and vatf.generator.